timothymarriott/PlaneGame/ReadMe.md

 ### Cheats
 Z for debug menu.\
 I for god mode.
 (Will invalidate score)\
-Infinate Bomb Powerup when in godmode.
+Infinite Bomb Powerup when in godmode.\
 Full Stop to go to next wave.\
 Comma to go to previous wave.\
 C gives regular powerup.